RaveJS/rave/README.md

 ## Is it extensible?

 Very.
-RaveJS extensions allow third-parties to provide new capabilities to RaveJS or your application.
+RaveJS extensions allow third-parties to provide new capabilities to RaveJS or to your application.
 Install extensions easily through NPM (`npm install --save <name-of-rave-extension>`) or Bower (`bower install --save <name-of-rave-extension>`).

-RaveJS extensions are easy to create and easy to find on NPM and Bower by searching for "rave-extension" (available soon).
+RaveJS extensions are easy to create and easy to find on NPM and Bower by searching for "rave-extension".

 ## How do I start?

 Check out the [Quick Start using Bower](./docs/quick-start-bower.md) and the [Quick Start using NPM](./docs/quick-start-npm.md).

+## Why do I see 404s?

+404s are ok during development.
+You can [eliminate 404s](./docs/404s.md) if desired.